-But for the most part, (this is important) what the Bible says about human anger involves warning and caution.
-For example, Psalm 4:4-5 says, “In your anger do not sin.
-When you are on your beds search your hearts and be silent.
-Offer right sacrifices and trust in the Lord.”
-Hear the warning and caution: “In your anger do not sin.”
+But for the most part (this is important), what the Bible says about human anger involves warning and caution.
+For example, Psalm 4:4–5 says, “Be angry, and do not sin; ponder in your own hearts on your beds, be silent.
+Offer right sacrifices, and put your trust in the Lord.”
+Hear the warning and caution: “Be angry, and do not sin.”
 I've found that it’s easy to sin when I’m angry.

 It’s easy to sin when we’re angry.

 Say it out loud right now: “It’s easy to sin when I’m angry.”
 Take a moment to think of how that has been true in your life.
 When have you sinned against people in the past six months with your anger?
 Who has sinned against you?